HotAndCold245/Hidden-Grotto/README.md

-Don't you just hate translucency?
+# Changelog
 <details>
-	<summary>Changelog and Notes</summary>
+	<summary>v.1.5.95</summary>

 - The theme is now (almost) fully updated for the latest version of Obsidian.
-Mobile toolbar changes, properties view, and bases improvements are not implemented because something seems to breaks with the positioning of things.
-- Other things may be missing which will be added later.
 - Style settings options are temporarily removed except for the color presets.
-- Probably better to avoid light mode for now.
-- Fixed uneditable file title on mobile
+- Changes for bases view are not implemented.
+Everything else should be fine.

 </details>